-Note: Administrative states are hierarchal, so disabling or enabling a component has a cascading effect on that components children (a GPU is the child of a node).
+Note: Administrative states are hierarchal, so disabling or enabling a component has a cascading effect on that component's children.
 A component may not be enabled if its parent component is disabled, but a subcomponent may be disabled without affecting its parents.